rust-lang/book/src/ch10-01-syntax.md

 ```

 The note mentions `std::cmp::PartialOrd`, which is a *trait*.
 We’ll talk about
 traits in the next section.
-For now, this error states that the body of
+For now, know that this error states that the body
-`largest` won’t work for all possible types that `T` could be.
-Because we want
+of `largest` won’t work for all possible types that `T` could be.
+Because we
-to compare values of type `T` in the body, we can only use types whose values
+want to compare values of type `T` in the body, we can only use types whose
-can be ordered.
+values can be ordered.
 To enable comparisons, the standard library has the
 `std::cmp::PartialOrd` trait that you can implement on types (see Appendix C
 for more on this trait).
 You’ll learn how to specify that a generic type has a
 particular trait in the [“Traits as Parameters”][traits-as-parameters]<!--
+ignore --> section.
+Before we fix this code (in the section [“Fixing the
-ignore --> section, but let’s first explore other ways of using generic type
+`largest` Function with Trait Bounds”][fixing]<!-- ignore -->), let’s first
+explore other ways of using generic type parameters.
-parameters.

 ### In Struct Definitions

 We can also define structs to use a generic type parameter in one or more
 fields using the `<>` syntax.
-Listing 10-6 shows how to define a `Point<T>`
+Listing 10-6 defines a `Point<T>` struct to hold
-struct to hold `x` and `y` coordinate values of any type.
+`x` and `y` coordinate values of any type.

 <span class="filename">Filename: src/main.rs</span>